Benjamin Franklin

 The winter season is a prime time for travel, whether it’s for the holidays, a winter getaway, or business.
 Yet, it is also a time when people are more susceptible to illness.
 According to Dr. Noah Greenspan, a clinical specialist in pulmonary physical therapy in New York City, “The winter season often brings with it an uptick in respiratory illnesses, especially because people tend to be in closer quarters and indoor spaces.
 When flying, airports and airplanes are ideal places for viruses to spread due to the confined environment.”

 What makes winter illness particularly challenging is that it often presents symptoms that resemble other common travel-related discomforts.
 Sneezing, coughing, sore throats, and fatigue can easily be mistaken for the general exhaustion and stress that come with travel.
-However, the risk of catching or transmitting something more serious, like the flu or COVID-19, is very real.
+However, the risk of catching or transmitting a more serious illness, such as the flu or COVID-19, is very real.

-While there is no foolproof method to prevent getting sick entirely, taking the proper steps can help minimize the risk.
-Perhaps more important is knowing how to protect others if you are already feeling under the weather, especially in shared spaces like planes, trains, buses, and airports, where the chance of spreading illness is elevated.
+While there is no foolproof way to prevent illness entirely, taking the proper steps can help minimize the risk.
+Perhaps more important is knowing how to protect others if you are already feeling unwell, especially in shared spaces like planes, trains, buses, and airports, where the risk of spreading illness is higher.

 1. Boost Your Immune System Before You Travel

-- Eat a balanced diet: Focus on eating foods high in vitamins C, D, and zinc, which are known to support immune function.
+- Eat a balanced diet: Focus on foods rich in vitamins C and D and zinc, which support immune function.
 Citrus fruits, leafy greens, bell peppers, nuts, and seeds should be staples in your diet.

 - Exercise and get fresh air regularly: Physical activity helps stimulate your immune system and reduces stress, which can weaken your defenses.
 Even a quick 30-minute walk each day can make a difference.

 - Get plenty of sleep: Sleep is crucial for a healthy immune system.
-Aim for at least 7-8 hours of sleep a night before your trip to ensure your body is well-rested and ready to fight off germs.
+Aim for 7-8 hours of sleep the night before your trip to ensure your body is well-rested and ready to fight off germs.

 - Stay hydrated: Dehydration can weaken your immune system, so make sure to drink plenty of water in the days before your flight.